PascalBod/embedded-systems-for-ML/practice-sessions/14-Semaphore/README.md

-# Exercise 14 - Semaphore
+# PRactice session 14 - Semaphore

-## Purpose of the exercise
+## Purpose of the practice session

 Use a semaphore to simulate how several tasks can access a set of resources.